Day 1 – Dublin City to Carlingford, Co Louth

 Day 2 – Carlingford to Portrush, Co.
 Antrim

-A short hop to Northern Ireland to visit Belfast its largest city.
+A short hop into Northern Ireland to visit Belfast its largest city.
 Belfast was a centre of the Irish linen, tobacco processing, rope-making and shipbuilding industries.
 In the early 20th century, the Titanic was built and set off from what was the world’s biggest shipyard.
 Optional tour of the Titanic Experience which extends over nine interactive galleries.

 Option 2: Black Taxi Tour takes you on a tour of the areas of West Belfast which experienced most of the Troubles.
 See the wall murals which tell the story of Belfast’s political and religious history.

 We’ll visit the Boundary Brewing in Belfast city.
-A Cooperative Brewery owned and run by its members.
+A co-operative Brewery owned and run by its members.
 The Boundary team are experimenting with bringing together modern US styles with the more traditional Belgian/French style beers which promise some unique tasting beers.

-Drive North to the Causeway Coast and overnight in the small seaside town of Portrush on the Antrim Coastline.
+Drive further North to the Causeway Coast and overnight in the small seaside town of Portrush on the Antrim Coastline.
 While in Portrush, we’ll visit Lacada Brewery, a community-owned brewery.
 This brewery takes great pride in their sense of place with the beauty and wildness of the North Atlantic beaches on their doorstep.

 Breweries: Boundary Brewery